 Sharing simple anecdotes and photos are not all bad.
-Judith Donath, author of The Social Machine, felt that motherhood can be very isolating and the internet may be a means of socialising.
+Judith Donath, the author of The Social Machine, felt that motherhood can be very isolating and the internet may be a means of socialising.
 It is a common medium to share with extended family and friends and to get up to date in one another’s lives with just a few convenient clicks.

-However it is also a fact that many people either do not bother to restrict viewing settings or prefer to distribute their posts publicly.
-Images can of course be redistributed and edited by others in many ways but many seem not to consider this.
+However, it is also a fact that many people either do not bother to restrict viewing settings or prefer to distribute their posts publicly.
+Images can, of course, be redistributed and edited by others in many ways but many seem not to consider this.

 Kathy Simovska, national manager of Child Wise, Australia’s leading international child abuse prevention charity, cautions the potential danger of posting personal information online which makes it easier for child sex offenders to target children and find out more information than they could otherwise.
 “I don’t think parents realise strangers can see the information they post online.”
 Some photos go viral just by different related persons liking them or secondarily sharing them.